jagannathBhat/parallaxingObject/README.md

 #### Hosted

-The include the following line in your HTML code.
+Include the following line in your HTML code.

 ```HTML